zagto/zagtOS/doc/subtrees.md

 Does not seem to have a git repo.
 Update manually.
 Currently using mtools 4.0.42

+## parted

+Git repo does not include configure script.
+Use Tarball to avoid additional dependencies.
+Currently version 3.5

 ## GRUB (TODO)

 GRUB is currently expected to be installed on the system (as a package, does not necessarily need to be used as bootl)